VonHeikemen/tinytina-js/README.md

 Executes every requests in the json schema.

 #### `tinytina [OPTIONS] list [arg]`
-It shows a list with the metada of the requests in the schema.
+It shows a list with the metadata of the requests in the schema.
 If 'path' is provided as a first argument it will show a list of valid path that you can use with the `run` command.

 ### Command Line Options
 - `-h`, `--help`<br/>